Safety and Accessibility

 Placement Agreements for Unpaid Student Placements

 A written Placement Agreement between the off-campus facility and the University must be in place before an unpaid student placement can begin.
 The Placement Agreement outlines the responsibilities of each party with regard to resources, supervision, and insurance coverage.
-To confirm whether there is an existing agreement with an off-campus facility, or to create an agreement with an off-campus facility, contact the Associate University Legal Counsel as early as possible.
+To confirm whether there is an existing agreement with an off-campus facility, or to create an agreement with an off-campus facility, contact the Associate University Legal Counsel at legalcounsel@uwo.ca as early as possible.

 Insurance for Unpaid Student Placements